 to memoize result (like

-lazy val).
-This level of control allows one to remove stack overflows caused by tail recursion.
+This level of control allows you to remove stack overflows caused by tail recursion.
+OK,

-@tailrec can do that also but only for simple tail recursion that involves one function.
+@tailrec can do that also but only for simple tail recursion that involve one function.

 Coeval has many builders, combinators (

 restartUntil, error handing and others) and transformers (from/to

 Again, a bit of a made-up example, but this time the user will be prompted to enter a number.
 The user enters an invalid line 3 times, another prompt will be used and in the case of any error program, it will fall back to 42.